holochain/sim1h/README.md

 Which is great for scalability/decentralisation but problematic for:

-- Holochain Core devs trying to distinguishing a networking error from a core error
+- Holochain Core devs trying to distinguish a networking error from a core error
 - Conductor devs verifying the crossover between wasm and network workflows
-- Zome devs reviewing how data is published and recieved across nodes
+- Zome devs reviewing how data is published and received across nodes
 - Hardware (e.g. holoport) devs wanting to test OS level concerns decoupled from DHT network health etc.

 It's also nice to have another implementation of `Lib3hProtocol`.